getditto/safer_ffi/guide/src/motivation/repr-c-forall.md

 # Idiomatic Rust types in FFI signatures?

-That was the main objective when creating and using `::repr_c`:
+That was the main objective when creating and using `::safer_ffi`:

 Why go through **the dangerously `unsafe` hassle** of: